 Item Uncertainties Effect if Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 If useful lives of assets reduce, depreciation increases and the net book value falls.
-Assets may be under or over valued but should be within valuation tolerances acceptable to valuers.
-Assets are valued based on estimates and assumptions at a point in time but market conditions can fluctuate, the effect of which may be increased by the Covid-19 pandemic.
-Change Est. value harge through the CIES from reduction I land and building valuation 10% reduction £98m charge through the CIES from fe of operational land and building 2 year reduction £2.5m Net Pensions Liability / Asset Estimation of the net liability to pay pensions depends on a number of complex judgements, advised by actuaries, relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on fund assets. • Est. % Liability increase Est. value(£000) 0.1% decrease e in Real Discount Rate 2% 20,013 0.1% increase in the Salary Increase Rate 0% 1,095 0.1% increase in the Pension Increase Rate 2% 18,781
+Assets may be under or overvalued but should be within valuation tolerances acceptable to valuers.
+Assets are valued based on estimates and assumptions at a point in time but market conditions can fluctuate, the effect of which may be increased by the ongoing recovery from the Covid-19 pandemic.
+Change Est. value harge through the CIES from reduction I land and building valuation 10% reduction £98m · • charge through the CIES from ife of operational land and building 2 year reduction £2.5m Net Pensions Liability / Asset Estimation of the net liability to pay pensions depends on a number of complex judgements, advised by actuaries, relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on fund assets.
+Changes to the pension I complex with a variety or cause impact on the balance revenue statement with or negative change.
+Sension the liability assumption below. f items that may ance sheet or either a positive sitivity analysis Est. % Liability increase Est. value 0.1% decreas e in Real Discount Rate 2% £20.0m 0.1% increase in the Salary Increase Rate 0% £1.1m 0.1% increase in the Pension Increase Rate 2% £18.8m